-The average American eats chicken almost 10 times a month according to 2014, data but on less than two of those occasions do we choose chicken legs, thighs, or drumsticks.
+The average American eats poultry almost 10 times a month according to 2014, data but on less than two of those occasions do we choose chicken legs, thighs, or drumsticks.
 The majority prefer white meat, breasts and wings, to their counterparts, legs and thighs.
 It seems like people reach for the boneless, skinless chicken breasts when they want to eat “healthy” chicken, but they could be doing it all wrong.

 It is true that white meat has slightly less calories and saturated fat than dark meat.
 But when you look at them side by side, dark meat contains more iron, zinc, riboflavin, and vitamins B6 and B12.
 Not only that, the darker chicken parts also have some life saving ingredients against heart disease for women.
+The same thing goes for turkey!

 A nutrient called taurine, found abundantly in poultry dark meat, significantly lowered the risk of coronary heart disease in women with high cholesterol, a study by Dr. Yu Chen of the NYU Langone Medical Center.